vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-mocha-webpack.md

-# Testing single file components with mocha
+# Testing single file components with Mocha

-We need to compile single file components (SFCs) to run them in mocha.
+We need to compile single file components (SFCs) to run them in Mocha.

 We can make use of a package called mocha-webpack, that does exactly that.
-It compiles source files in webpack before running mocha.
+It compiles source files in webpack before running Mocha.

 ## Setting up mocha-webpack

-The first thing to do is install mocha, mocha webpack, webpack and webpack loaders:
+The first thing to do is install Mocha, mocha webpack, webpack and webpack loaders:

 ```bash
 npm install --save-dev vue-test-utils mocha mocha-webpack webpack webpack-node-externals vue vue-loader css-loader babel-loader